 In 1902, at the age of 19, he started his own candy firm, selling it wholesale to stores.
 He got married, but his business failed, and his first wife divorced him.

-In 1910, Franklin remarried to Ethel V. Healy.
+In 1910, Franklin remarried to Ethel Veronica Healy (1884 – 25 December 25 1945).
 More supportive than his first wife, she helped him run a small candy business called Mars, Inc in Tacoma, Washington, starting in 1911.
 He made his candies at home with Ethel helping.
-The couple went through four business ideas that didn't pan out.
+The couple went through four business ideas that didn’t pan out.

 In 1920, Franklin and Ethel moved to Newport, Minneapolis, and started another new business called the “Mar-O-Bar Company”, and in 1923, were ready to sell through the company a candy bar called the “Milky Way.”
 The new candy bar was the hit they’d been looking for, and by the end of the 1920s, they were already very prosperous.

 In 1929, they moved the business to Chicago, where they lived at 930 Ashland Ave, River Forest.

 In 1930, the Mars company launched the Snickers Bar on 4th February.
 In the same year, the company would show a profit of $2.5 million US.

 Later in 1930, Franklin and Ethel moved to a 2,800 acre farm they called “Milky Way Farm” near Pulaski, Giles County, Tennessee, where they planned to breed race horses and Hereford cattle.
 Between 1931 and 1933, Franklin had over 800 men working to construct the buildings and house on the farm.
 He built a house that had twenty-one bedrooms and the largest dining room table in the entire state.
 The Snickers Bar had been named after one of their race horses.

 In 1934, Franklin died of kidney disease, aged 51, and was buried in a mausoleum on Milky Way Farm.
 Ethel took over running the farm